Kyriosity/read-write/README+/software/design/names/README.md

 ## Categorization

-Categorization&thinsp;/&thinsp;classification plays a more profound role than breaking collocations and sentences and building the folder hierarchy. &mdash;
+Categorization&thinsp;/&thinsp;classification plays a more profound role than breaking collocations and sentences and building the folder hierarchy.&nbsp;&thinsp;&mdash;&thinsp;&nbsp;It&nbsp;frames abstractions.
-It frames abstractions.

 If folks could categorize myriads of wretched boulders in the _Oort cloud_ and paltry insects, it must not be a big deal for unique by-nature software entities.

 The challenge is the accurate layout.
-Our imagination tries to align even bizarre names to the right meaning and aliases, but takes on trust their categories.
+Our imagination tries to align doubtful and even bizarre names to the right meaning and aliases, but takes on trust their categories.

 \___________\
 As a negative sample, GitHub is full of shallow folders and huge lists even for corporate projects.
 Namespaces of frameworks and languages often look like a verbal dump.